 For a variety of reasons, some workflows can hang around without ever being completed.
-This setting lets you automatically complete workflows that are older than the number of days provided, based on the date the workflow was created.
+This setting lets you automatically complete workflows that are older than the number of days provided.
 Especially when used with the Completed Workflow Retention Period (see next item below) this can help keep your list of workflows clean and tidy.

-4 Completed Workflow Retention Period
+Completed Workflow Retention Period

 This is where you can specify how many days you want to keep a completed workflow before it's deleted.
 Over time your list of workflows will grow, including some workflows you'll only need for a limited amount of time.
-By default, workflows are never deleted, so you might find your list getting cluttered.
+By default workflows are never deleted, so you might find your list getting cluttered.
 Setting a value here allows you to routinely and automatically clean up your workflows.
 If you never want the workflow to be removed, leave this field blank.

-5 Log Retention Period
+Log Retention Period